 In most HVAC systems, the air filter sits between the indoor air handler and the air return.
 Look at your current air filter to find out what size you need.
 The dimensions should be on the frame, and you can find most air filters at many hardware stores.

 After you turn off your HVAC system, slide the old filter out of its compartment and place it in a plastic bag immediately.
 That way, you can keep contaminants from spreading into the air or onto your hands and clothes.
 Finally, insert your new filter with the arrows on the frame pointed the way the air flows.

-Wood Air Conditioning, Inc. can help with all of your heating, cooling and indoor air quality questions.
+Wood Air Conditioning & Plumbing, Inc. can help with all of your heating, cooling and indoor air quality questions.
 Call us anytime at 903-285-6550 for friendly, honest service.

 Image provided by Shutterstock